SmartShots/SQDM-Dirtbikes/README.md

 A VU Mod to replace the BMP/LAV in Squad DeathMatch maps with Dirtbikes!

 # Currently a Work in Progress
-I have only just started work on this MOD and there are many more maps to get working but there are 6 working so far:
+I am still working on this MOD and there are more maps to get working but there are 12 working so far:

 - Grand Bazaar
 - Noshahr Canals